Faculty

 Guest Teacher - Ballet

-Jennifer Wheat, originally from Michigan, Ms. Wheat trained with Rose Marie Floyd and The Contemporary Civic Ballet of Michigan.
-She also received scholarships to study with the Boston Ballet School with Violette Verdy, The Royal Winnepeg Ballet School and The School of the Pennsylvania Ballet under the Direction of Lupe Serrano.
-In 1981 after an auto accident, which ended her ballet career, she switched to jazz and was a student with The University of the Arts in Philadelphia and the Lou Conte Dance School in Chicago, where she was an apprentice with Hubbard Street Dance Company: Jennifer also danced professionally with Astral Theatrical Dance Company, DanceFusion and performed in music video's for the band Survivor.
-She has taught ballet and jazz for Rose Marie Floyd School of Dance in Michigan, Maywood Academy of Dance in Philadelphia, The Pennsylvania Centre for Ballet in Media, Pa and Gwendolyn Bye Dance Center in Philadelphia.
-Ms. Wheat was Ballet Mistress for Delaware County Ballet from 1988 - 1996.
-She was the Founding Director/Choreographer for fusion2 Dance Company, a training ground for young dancers, from 1995-1998 at Gwendolyn Bye Dance Centre.
+Jennifer Wheat, originally from Michigan, trained with Rose Marie Floyd and The Contemporary Civic Ballet of Michigan.
+She also received scholarships to study with the Boston Ballet School with Violette Verdy, The Royal Winnipeg Ballet School and The School of the Pennsylvania Ballet under the Direction of Lupe Serrano.
+In 1981 after an auto accident, which ended her ballet career, she switched to jazz and was a student with The University of the Arts in Philadelphia and the Lou Conte Dance School in Chicago, where she was an apprentice with Hubbard Street Dance Company.
+Jennifer also danced professionally with Astral Theatrical Dance Company, DanceFusion and performed in music video's for the band, Survivor.
+She has taught ballet and jazz for Rose Marie Floyd School of Dance in Michigan, Maywood Academy of Dance in Philadelphia, The Pennsylvania Centre for Ballet in Media, and Pa and Gwendolyn Bye Dance Center in Philadelphia.
+Jennifer was Ballet Mistress for Delaware County Ballet from 1988 - 1996.
+She was the Founding Director/Choreographer for fusion2 Dance Company, a training ground for young dancers, from 1995 through 1998 at Gwendolyn Bye Dance Centre.
 She has choreographed several local musicals such as "Angels over Penn," for the University of Pennsylvania and Narberth Community Theatre and Curtis Institute of Music and The Mann Center in Philadelphia.
-Jennifer was Principal Ballet Teacher and a Ballet Mistress for The Rock School West from 1995 - 2013.
-Ms. Wheat is currently a Ballet Mistress for The Rock School for Dance Education since 1999.
+Jennifer was Principal Ballet Teacher and a Ballet Mistress for The Rock School West from 1995-2013 and on Faculty and a Ballet Mistress for The Rock School in Philadelphia, Pa from 1999-2014.

 Jerry Opdenaker